-All final appraisals are reviewed by the California Department of General Services Real Property Services to ensure that the appraised fair market value and facts that support the value are acceptable.
-If there is an adjusted valuation, and upon approval of the final appraised value by DGS, the SALC Program may redirect funds within the overall pool of projects approved by the Council, as long as there is no net increase in funds committed to the projects.
+All final appraisals are reviewed by the Department of General Services Real Property Services to ensure that the appraised fair market value and facts that support the value are acceptable.
+If there is an adjusted valuation, and upon approval of the final appraised value by the Department of General Services, the SALC Program may redirect funds within the overall pool of projects approved by the Council, as long as there is no net increase in funds committed to the projects.
 Any shifts of this kind will require a grant agreement amendment and will be reported to the Council.